-Social Network Analysis - a research method that examines the structure of relationships amo people, organizations or other entities.
+Social Network Analysis - a research method that examines the structure of relationships among people, organisations or other entities.

-Strong AI (or Artificial General Intelligence) - the orm a theoretical type of AI that can use previous be a S learnings and skills to accomplish new tasks in indi a different context without the need for human beings to intervene/train the underlying models.
-Trar ould This would allow AGI to learn and perform any the intellectual task that a human being can. purp to w Super AI - a theoretical type of AI that would inte /n think, reason, learn, make judgements and possess prod cognitive abilities surpassing those of human beings.
-Applications using Super AI capabilities will Uns have evolved beyond the point of understanding "dee human sentiments and experiences to feel anal emotions, have needs and possess beliefs and disc • desires of their own. the Supervised Learning - a type of machine learning Vish that uses labeled datasets (i.e., raw data that has calls been assigned one or more labels to add context or fron meaning) to train algorithms to predict outcomes indi and recognize patterns. ong Theory of Mind AI - a theoretical type of Strong AI, Theory of Mind functionality would understand thoughts and emotions of other entities and able to personalize its interactions based on an ividual's unique emotional needs and intentions.
+Strong AI (or Artificial General Intelligence) - a theoretical type of AI that can use previous learnings and skills to accomplish new tasks in a different context without the need for human beings to intervene/train the underlying models.
+This would allow AGI to learn and perform any intellectual task that a human being can.

+Super AI - a theoretical type of AI that would think, reason, learn, make judgements and possess cognitive abilities surpassing those of human beings.
+Applications using Super AI capabilities will have evolved beyond the point of understanding human sentiments and experiences to feel emotions, have needs and possess beliefs and desires of their own.

+Supervised Learning - a type of machine learning that uses labelled datasets (i.e., raw data that has been assigned one or more labels to add context or meaning) to train algorithms to predict outcomes and recognise patterns.

+Theory of Mind Al - a theoretical type of Strong Al, Theory of Mind functionality would understand the thoughts and emotions of other entities and be able to personalise its interactions based on an individual's unique emotional needs and intentions.

-nsparency and Explainability - respectively, communication of how, when and for which poses an AI system is being used, and the extent which it is possible for relevant parties to access, erpret and understand the decision-making cesses of an Al system.
+Transparency and Explainability - respectively, the communication of how, when and for which purposes an AI system is being used, and the extent to which it is possible for relevant parties to access, interpret and understand the decision-making processes of an AI system.

-supervised Learning - often referred to as ep learning," a type of machine learning that lyzes and clusters unlabeled data sets to cover hidden patterns or data groupings without need for human intervention.
+Unsupervised Learning - often referred to as "deep learning," a type of machine learning that analyses and clusters unlabelled data sets to discover hidden patterns or data groupings without the need for human intervention.

-hing - the fraudulent practice of making phone s or leaving voice messages purporting to be m reputable companies in order to induce ividuals to reveal personal information.
+Vishing - the fraudulent practice of making phone calls or leaving voice messages purporting to be from reputable companies in order to induce individuals to reveal personal information.